paytrail/documentation/content/sales-channels/fields.md

 #### `INCLUDE_VAT (*)`
 **Type:** `0 | 1`

 Signals whether the prices in item rows include VAT or not.
 Value `1` means that VAT is included in given prices, value `0` means that given VAT has to be added to price.
-If your products are saved including VAT in your web shop, use value `1`.
+If your products are saved including VAT in your website, use value `1`.
 If products are saved without VAT, use value `0`.

 #### `ITEMS (*)`
 **Type:** `Number[8]`